Skip to content

 Which languages does the app support?

 Six languages: German, English, Spanish, French, Japanese and Chinese.
-The translation covers the entire interface as well as chord and interval descriptions, so the app is usable end-to-end in your preferred language.
-Music theory itself uses international notation (C, D, E… / do, re, mi… / 1, 2, 3…) so the symbols on screen stay consistent across all six versions.
+The translation covers the entire interface as well as chord and interval descriptions.
+Music theory itself uses international notation (C, D, E… / do, re, mi… / 1, 2, 3…), so the symbols on screen stay consistent across all six versions.

 Is this app suitable for teachers?